mtimkovich/em_c/README.md

 # em

-A remake of the ed test editor made by me, Max
+A remake of the ed test editor made by me, Max.

 ## Todo
 Examples: